TIKI-Institut/kafka-connect-interception-converter/README.md

 # Interception Kafka Connect Converter

-This repo allows a user to reference an existing Kafka Connect Converter and inject one or more interceptors to alter the connect Schema before the conversion is performed.
+This repo allows a user to reference an existing Kafka Connect converter and inject one or more interceptors to alter the connect schema before the conversion is performed.

-This Class is aligned with the confluent convertor configuration.
+Note: This example uses the confluent AvroConverter, which needs to exist in the classpath on its own.
+This project doesn't provide this dependency.

 i.e.
 ```